Eschatologue/CM_wiki/docs/spells/description/s.md

 A creature Blinded by this spell makes another Constitution saving throw at the end of each of its turns, ending the effect on itself on a success.

 This spell dispels Darkness in its area that was created by any spell.

 ---

+### Swift Quiver

+*LEvel 5 Transmutation*

+**Casting Time:** :rsc-bonus-action: Bonus Action
+**Range:** Touch
+**Components:** V, S, M (a quiver containing at least one piece of ammunition)
+**Duration:** Concentration, up to 1 minute

+You transmute your quiver so it produces an endless supply of nonmagical ammunition, which seems to leap into your hand when you reach for it.

+When you cast the spell and as a Bonus Action until it ends to make two attacks with a weapon that fires Arrows or Bolts, such as Longbow or Light Crossbow.
+The spell magically creates the ammunitiion needed for each attack.
+Each Arrow or Bolt created by the spelll deals damage like a non-magical ammunition.

+---